Mr Macaroni: Content creation

 Adedayo started as an actor in Nollywood before creating comedy videos.
-In an interview with Punch Nigeria, he said that he had been an actor for a long time by doing movies and soap operas.
-He said movie roles were no longer coming at some point and it took a while before he decided to start online comedy.
+In an interview with Punch Nigeria, he said that he had been an actor for a long time, appearing in films and soap operas.
+According to him, due to a shortage of the kind of roles he wanted and to avoid being typecast, he decided to start creating online comedy.

-Debo's comedy addresses events and real issues in Africa.
-He always plays the role of a sugar daddy.
-In an interview with the Nigerian Tribune, he said he chose the role of a sugar daddy because it represents a good percentage of naughty men who cannot control themselves.
+Adedayo's comedy addresses events and real issues in Africa.
+He has played the role of a sugar daddy.
+In an interview with the Nigerian Tribune, he said he chose the role because it represents a significant proportion of men who cannot control themselves.

-His satirical skits highlight social and political issues like bad governance, civic responsibility, and human rights.
-He typically plays the role of a Sugar daddy politician known as "Daddy Wa" or a strict lecturer known as "Professor Hardlife".
+His satirical skits highlight social and political issues such as bad governance, civic responsibility, and human rights.
+He typically plays the role of a sugar daddy politician known as "Daddy Wa" or a strict lecturer known as "Professor Hardlife".

-Debo, in an interview with Punch Nigeria, said he knew he had a flair for comedy when he would mimic Pastor Chris Oyakhilome and everyone would laugh.
+Adedayo, in an interview with Punch Nigeria, said he knew he had a flair for comedy when he would mimic Pastor Chris Oyakhilome and everyone would laugh.